LasseHaslev/vue-modal/README.md

-# vue-modal-browserify
+# @lassehaslev/vue-modal

-Vue modal is a simple popup modal component for frontend framework vuejs
+> Vue modal is a simple modal component for frontend framework vuejs

-## Motivation

-Needed a simple and reusable modal for vuejs.

 ## Usage
 The modal stays hidden until it either gets its ```open()``` triggered or receive ```OpenModal``` event.